trishume/sympy-wiki-with-svn/Assumptions.md

 I did something similar regarding argument types (namely for functions to automatically evalf() it is necessary for the cache to distinguish Integer(1) and Real(1)).

+Actually the cache *itself* would have to be made to use weakrefs, because otherwise cached symbols can never go away.

 ## Assumption Examples
 <pre>
 M ...
 Mathematica